jacobemcken/jacobemcken.github.io/_posts/2023-10-19-writing-clojurescript-for-google-cloud-run.md

 seems to be the go-to for such things.

-Implementing signature verification in ClojureScript was also fairly easy, because several good examples appears on Google searches.
+Implementing signature verification in ClojureScript was also fairly easy, because several good examples appear on Google searches.

 [Google Closure compiler]: https://www.clojurescript.org/about/closure
 [Buddy]: https://github.com/funcool/buddy-core